Core Values

 Respect

 Every person is unique, shaped by their experiences, beliefs, culture, ancestry, and community.
-I honour your autonomy and the rich context of your cultural and ancestral roots in our shared space.
+I honour your autonomy and the rich context of your cultural and ancestral roots within our shared space.

 Courage